mm80843/T3.5/docs/Benef/PBN__Benef_452.md

 # __Psychological well-being of nurses__

-## Name of the Benefit

-Providing emotional support and motivation improves the psychological well-being of nurses, reducing stress, anxiety, and depression, and promoting resilience and job satisfaction

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in the psychological well-being of nurses can have several benefits for private investors, including improved retention rates, higher productivity, reduced absenteeism, and enhanced reputation for the organization.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_488.md)